stograde/stograde/README.md

 ## Advanced Usage
-`--course {sd|hd}` affects the calculation of the base Stogit URL, allowing you to use the toolkit for hardware design as well.
+`--course {sd|hd|ads}` affects the calculation of the base Stogit URL, allowing you to use the toolkit for hardware design or algorithms and data structures as well.

 `--stogit URL` lets you force the base url where the repositories are cloned from.
 It's passed to `git` in the form `git clone --quiet $URL/$USERNAME.git`.